delvdeepr/gitpress/nookwall/pages/terms_of_use.md

 ### 1. About Nookwall

 Nookwall is an online freedom wall platform where users can create their own walls and receive text-based messages from both anonymous and authenticated users.
-Users may also create text-based sticky notes.
-Wall owners may customize their walls, including uploading a wall image, while registered users may upload a profile picture.
+Learn more at [https://nookwall.delvdeepr.me/about](About Nookwall).

 ### 2. Eligibility